 Symptoms of depression may also present themselves in children or teens.
 You might notice sadness, feelings of worthlessness, poor performance, refusal to go to school, apathy, weight loss, or loss of interest in social interaction and activities.
 Contact us and through your initial consultation, we might determine whether the symptoms you have noticed are fit for treatment with psychotherapy.

 Michigan Counseling Centers (MCC) is available by appointment to help you or someone you know with depression.
-We have locations in both Taylor and Bloomfield Hills.
 Our highly-experienced and highly-educated therapists use a variety of approaches to provide the highest quality care for clients of all ages.

 Schedule an initial consultation in order to learn more about the process of psychotherapy.